Golden Age of Argentine cinema: 1896–1929: The Argentine silent era

 María Turgenova and Ermete Meliante in Perdón, viejita (1927), one of the many tango-based films by José A. Ferreyra, of great influence for later cinema.

-In the early 1920s, Argentine silent cinema entered a crisis caused, on the one hand, by the recovery of European industry after the end of the war and, on the other hand, by the ascent of Hollywood cinema to a position of unparalleled international dominance.
-Leopoldo Torres Ríos, a future filmmaker and one of the country's first film critics, denounced this situation in 1922: "When they show an Argentine production, they do it as if it were alms.
-Those same gentlemen endure daily the cinematographic detritus sent from the East to the West and our public, on their immense, broad backs, carries it without a protest."
+In the early 1920s, Argentine silent cinema entered a crisis caused by the recovery of European industry after the end of the war and the ascent of Hollywood cinema to a position of unparalleled international dominance.
 The 1920s was marked by the activity of four main directors: José A. Ferreyra, Nelo Cosimi, Edmo Cominetti and Julio Irigoyen.
 In this decade, the first model of tango-based films was systematized, despite the absence of sound, with titles including Milonguita (José Bustamante y Ballivián, 1922), La cieguita de la avenida Alvear (Julio Irigoyen, 1924), La borrachera del tango (Edmo Cominetti, 1928) and La vendedora de Harrods (Francisco Defilippis Novoa, 1921).
 These silent films laid the groundwork for the tango melodramas that defined the Argentine cinema of the early classical period in the following decade.

 The most complete form of the silent "tango melodrama" model was the work of José A. Ferreyra, who began his career in the mid-1910s and stands out as the most important Argentine filmmaker of the 1920s, and would continue to be a central figure during the transition to sound and later in the classical-industrial period.
 Considered a precursor of neorealism, Ferreyra's influential style was characterized by its profoundly local identity, with characters and situations linked to the world of tango lyrics and the urban working classes of Buenos Aires, in whose streets he filmed with low resources and often starring non-actors.
 Many of Ferreyra's titles point to a connection with the mythology of the city and its music: La muchacha del arrabal (1922), Buenos Aires, ciudad de ensueño (1922), Mi último tango (1925), El organito de la tarde (1925), Muchachita de Chiclana (1926), La vuelta al bulín (1926) and Perdón, viejita (1927), among others.
 Some of these films were based on specific tangos while others inspired the composition of new tangos, and also incorporated other elements of popular culture such as sainete and serial novels.
-As noted by film historian Jorge Miguel Couselo: "In Ferreyra, also a sporadic lyricist, the identification with tango is total.
-His adherence to Buenos Aires, to the most needy and suffering face of Buenos Aires, is a porteñismo of soul, temperament and habit, synonymous with tango.
-The subject matter of his films is tango, an eager search to discover the dramatizable facets of the city song, its habitat, its types, its conflicts, its symbolic candor, its accessible tragedy."
+Historian Jorge Miguel Couselo noted Ferreyra's total identification with tango and his adherence to Buenos Aires, particularly its working-class neighborhoods.